top of page

 PUBLICATIONS

-Check out the video here to hear more experiences and gain more insights!
+Check out the video to hear more experiences and gain more insights!

-But if you only have a few minutes, feel free to scroll through the video's timestamps:
+Do you only have a few minutes?
+Feel free to scroll through the video's timestamps:

 Section 1: Who is Kurt Nielsen?